SkowronPiotr/praca-magisterska/README.md

 ## Technologies and tools used in project
 ### Python/Django, HTML, CSS
 There are some additional function that helped me in this project.
-Data comes from matweb.com and I downloaded 30 records and through pandas and some SQL implemented them to models.
+Data comes from matweb.com, I downloaded 30 records and through pandas and some SQL implemented them to models.
 Charts are displayed due to matplotlib usage.

-In my opinion it's finished project but I am waiting for the opinion of a professor from my university, maybe he had some more ideas I could implement

 ## What you can do on this website